Finial: Bed posts and curtain rods

-Public garden (park) railings often end in finials, and wooden posts tend to have turned wood finials.
+Public garden or park railings often end in finials, and wooden posts tend to have turned wood finials.
 Turned wood finials are used on various pieces of furniture.
 While the purpose of finials on bed posts is mostly decorative, they serve a purpose on curtain rods, providing a way to keep a curtain from slipping off the end of a straight rod.

 Curtain rod finials can be seen to act much like a barometer of public taste.
-Many designs hark back to the Gothic and Neogothic of architectural finials, while other contemporary finials reflect minimalist, Art Nouveau and other traditional styles of decor.
-The use of different materials is as wide as the range of designs with brass, stainless steel, various woods and aluminum being employed with a variety of finishes such as ‘satin steel’ and 'antique brass'.
-The durability, strength and machinability of modern alloys have lent themselves to increasingly intricate and dazzling designs.
+Many designs hark back to the Gothic and Neogothic of architectural finials, while other contemporary finials reflect minimalist, Art Nouveau, and other traditional styles of decor.
+The use of different materials is as wide as the range of designs with brass, stainless steel, various woods, and aluminum being employed with a variety of finishes such as 'satin steel' and 'antique brass'.
+The durability, strength, and machinability of modern alloys have lent themselves to increasingly intricate and dazzling designs.

-Lamps and light fixtures

-Some lampshades or light fittings, especially in glass, typically terminate in a finial which also serves to affix the shade to the lamp or fixture.
-Finials are twisted onto the lamp harp.
-Typically the finial is externally decorative whilst hiding an internal screw thread.
-There are several standard thread sizes which are used.